amd/aocl-crypto/docs/internal/design/02-subsystem-design.md

 ```

-## Digests (TODO: WIP)
+## Digests

 ### Design
 Digests are of two categories, block based and stream based.
+A block based will
+call a single API `compute()` to compute the digest for whole buffer, and the session will
+end after the digest/hash is computed.

+However, in a stream based approach, the whole session is split between
+`init()`, `update()` and `final()` calls.

+The digests also provides an additional api to copy the digest, as all the
+requested handle parameters are with a `const` qualifier, the digest is not
+directly accessible to the application program.

 ```c
 typedef enum _alc_digest_type {